Ceremonial mace: Fiji

+The mace is used as a symbol of the authority of the Speaker of the Parliament of Fiji.
+It is carried into parliament by the mace bearer, and is always placed on the central table of the debating chamber with the head pointing toward the government benches.

+An image of the mace is used on the emblem of the Fijian parliament.

 Guyana

 The National Assembly, the sole chamber of the Parliament of Guyana, has a ceremonial mace.
 In March 1991, Isahak Basir, a member of the People's Progressive Party (in opposition at the time), was expelled from parliament for removing the mace from its place on the table, and also for throwing his drinking glass at the Speaker.

 India

+Sengol is a gold-plated silver sceptre that is installed in India's New Parliament House.
+Originally gifted to Jawaharlal Nehru, the first prime minister of India, by a delegation of holy men on 14 August 1947, the sceptre was housed in the Allahabad Museum for seven decades.
+In 2023, the sceptre was moved to the newly-constructed Parliament House by the government of Narendra Modi, who propagated an ahistorical narrative by claiming the Sengol as a symbol of the transfer of power from the British regime unto Indians.

-The Parliament of India, the supreme legislative body of India, follows the Westminster system of government but does not have a ceremonial mace.
-The legislative bodies of several states, such as Tripura, have a ceremonial mace.
+The legislative bodies of several states, such as Tripura, also have ceremonial maces.
 The courts of various Indian princely states were recorded as having ceremonial maces too.

 New Zealand

 A ceremonial mace for the New Zealand House of Representatives has been used since 1866, when one was presented to Parliament by former Speaker Sir Charles Clifford.
 The mace is considered to be a symbol of the authority of both the Speaker and of the House, and is carried by the Serjeant-at-Arms.

 The first mace was destroyed on 11 December 1907 when a fire consumed most of Parliament Buildings.
-A wooden mace was temporarily used until a new mace was gifted by then Prime Minister Joseph Ward in 1909 at the prompting of Speaker Arthur Guinness.
+A wooden mace made of pūriri and designed by the Government Architect was temporarily used until a new mace was gifted by then Prime Minister Joseph Ward in 1909 at the prompting of Speaker Arthur Guinness.
 This mace is the one currently in use.

 The present mace is modeled on that of the House of Commons of the United Kingdom, differing only in that one of the panels instead depicts the Southern Cross and the initials "NZ".
 The mace is 1.498 metres long, made of sterling silver coated with 18 carat gilt gold and weighs 8.164 kilograms.